-The majority of students earning bachelor degrees in chemical engineering can plan on starting profitable careers that tend to begin with production and process engineering tasks at a plant site.
-Entry-level work might also include technical service, which involves providing engineering analysis and advice to non-engineers, and helping with market development.
+Students whose goals are to earn an entry-level position with production and process engineering tasks at a chemical plant may be able to do so after earning a bachelor degree in chemical engineering.
+Entry-level work might also include technical service, which involves offering engineering analysis and advice to non-engineers, and helping with market development.

-For someone more interested in the product and plant design aspects of chemical engineering, an M.S. would provide an advantage.
-A Ph.D. is most helpful to those who want to perform university research or to teach.
-Of course, significant professional experience and accomplishments can also lead to teaching and research positions.
+For someone who is more interested in the product and plant design aspects of chemical engineering, an M.S. is a wise choice to pursue.
+Meanwhile, a Ph.D. is most helpful to those who want to perform university research or to teach.

-Many experienced chemical engineers admit that their degree was not actually their first choice.
+Even some experienced chemical engineers admit that the field was not actually their first choice.
 Often, chemical engineering majors transfer into their specialties after developing a fascination with chemical processes while pursuing more traditional math or science studies.
 Consider some of these typical work requirements for chemical engineers to determine if it is the right career choice for you.

-- How are your communication skills?
+- How are your written and verbal communication skills?
 Chemical engineers often create technical reports and make oral presentations.

 - Do you have people skills?
-Although many jobs are primarily research-oriented, many more positions require working in teams, taking directions, and giving directions to others.
+Although many chemical engineering positions are research-oriented, many other positions require working in teams, taking directions and giving directions to others.

 Chemical Engineering Degrees

 Bachelor's Degrees in Chemical Engineering